JOURNALISM

 There’s a shift in corporate culture — blue-chip companies to start-ups — from looking solely at business profits to integrating social consciousness.
 The bulwark of such a firm lies with the leadership addressing the needs of the new, younger workforce searching for a purpose.
 Working within this sphere of organisation development is Mumbai-based Rukmini Iyer, who is a consultant and specialist in Non- Violent Communication…

-Published by the Sakal Times on Apr 25, 2018, read full article here
+Published by the Sakal Times (now the Bridge Chronicle) on Apr 25, 2018, read full article here

 Mardani khel – The dying martial art of Maharashtra